-Jen Asebrook joined the WTC staff in 2013 to oversee Marketing and Public Relations and serve as the Bookkeeper.
-Jen became an avid fan of WTC when she moved to the Flathead Valley in 1993, loving the variety and quality of both the theatre productions and the music performances.
-She is now thrilled to part the community of people that keep the theatre arts alive in Whitefish and is especially excited to draw in new patrons to the magic of live theatre and WTC.
-Jen also works as a botanist for Glacier National Park, a job she has had for over 20 years, and is co-owner of the small environmental firm Calypso Ecological Consulting, LLP.
-She has a BS in Environmental Science from Wesleyan University and an MS in Plant Ecology from Duke University.
-Jen is especially thankful to her husband Richard and sons Gabe and Sam who let her pursue all these endeavors.
-The theatre bug has already caught her boys who have both been in local theatre performances.
+Jen Asebrook, Executive Director, became an avid fan of WTC when she moved to the Flathead Valley in 1993, loving the variety and quality of both the theatre productions and the music performances.
+She is now thrilled to be part the community of people that keep the arts alive in Whitefish by serving as the WTC Development Director from 2013-2019 and the Executive Director beginning in 2020.
+Jen oversees marketing and public relations, grant writing, and finances, as well as other administrative duties, and is continually excited to draw in new patrons to the magic of live theatre and WTC.
+In her past life, Jen worked as a botanist for Glacier National Park from 1993-2019, using her degrees in Environmental Science from Wesleyan University and Plant Ecology from Duke University.
+She will continue to find time to smell the flowers but is delighted with her new path at WTC.
+Jen is especially thankful for her husband Richard and sons Gabe and Sam who let her pursue all her passions.

 Robert has been living working, and training in Montreal’s English theatre community since 2012.
 In that time, he’s worked professionally as lighting and sound designer, stage carpenter, event and stage technician, and most recently, Production Manager and Technical Director for the Hudson Village Theatre company producing professional shows in the summer, and supporting community productions in the winter.
 Although he’ll miss the Village Theatre and the Montreal community, he’s excited to be joining Whitefish Theatre Company to help maintain their high production standards, and become a part of the Whitefish community.